dimagi/commcare-hq/docs/js-guide/code-review.rst

   data.
 Push the author to leave the code better than they found it.
 Don't allow the same identifier to be used with different capitalizations.
-- JavaScript should be enclosed in modules and those modules should explicitly declare dependencies, as in the first code block here.
+- JavaScript should be enclosed in modules and those modules should explicitly declare dependencies, as in the first code block `here
+  <https://commcare-hq.readthedocs.io/js-guide/dependencies.html#how-do-i-know-whether-or-not-im-working-with-requirejs>`__.
 Exceptions are app manager, reports, and web apps.
 - Avoid long lists of params.
 Prefer kwargs-style objects and use ``assert_properties`` to verify they contain the expected options.
 - Make sure any js access of `initial page data <https://commcare-hq.readthedocs.io/js-guide/integration-patterns.html#javascript-in-django-templates>`__ is guaranteed not to happen until the page is fully loaded.